-NETHERLANDS

-LOCAL NAME Surseance van betaling

-ENGLISH TRANSLATION Suspension of payments

-KEY FEATURES

-• A court-ordered procedure for companies and natural persons, commenced at the debtor's request when they anticipate that they will be unable to continue to pay debts as they fall due.

-• The debtor may choose to p a later date. • The debtor may choose to present a draft restructuring plan when it files for the suspension of payments order or at

-approximately two months • The court grants a preliminary suspension of payments immediately after the request has been filed and approximately two months later, creditors will vote to decide whether the suspension of payments becomes permanent - for a maximum period of one and a half years, renewable at the end of each term.

-▲ • The procedure is aimed at implementing a restructuring or reorganisation agreement with unsecured creditors.
-The court-selected and court-appointed administrator and the debtor (or its directors or partners respectively) must act

-• Secured creditors are generally not affected by these proceedings, and may continue to enforce their security over secured assets.
-However, a moratorium for a maximum period of four months may be declared, during which enforcement by a secured creditor is not permitted (unless the supervisory judge has authorised suchenforcement).

-• Suspension of payments may be (immediately) converted into bankruptcy if the administrator determines that the debtor has insufficient means to continue its business and ultimately (partly via composition or wholly) to pay its creditors.
+- A court-ordered procedure for companies and natural persons, commenced at the debtor's request when they anticipate that they will be unable to continue to pay debts as they fall due. - The debtor may choose to present a draft restructuring plan when it files for the suspension of payments order or at a later date. - The court grants a preliminary suspension of payments immediately after the request has been filed and approximately two months later, creditors will vote to decide whether the suspension of payments becomes permanent for a maximum period of one and a half years, renewable at the end of each term. - The procedure is aimed at implementing a restructuring or reorganisation agreement with unsecured creditors.
+The court-selected and court-appointed administrator and the debtor (or its directors or partners respectively) must act collectively. - Secured creditors are generally not affected by these proceedings, and may continue to enforce their security over secured assets.
+However, a moratorium for a maximum period of four months may be declared, during which enforcement by a secured creditor is not permitted (unless the supervisory judge has authorised such enforcement). - Suspension of payments may be (immediately) converted into bankruptcy if the administrator determines that the debtor has insufficient means to continue its business and ultimately (partly via composition or wholly) to pay its creditors.

-LOCAL NAME Faillissement

-ENGLISH TRANSLATION Bankruptcy

-Liquidation

-Winding-up

-KEY FEATURES

-• A court-ordered procedure for companies and natural persons which can be commenced at the request of the debtor or any of its creditors.

-• The court will make an order if it is satisfied that the debtor has ceased paying its debts.
+- A court-ordered procedure for companies and natural persons which can be commenced at the request of the debtor or any of its creditors. - The court will make an order if it is satisfied that the debtor has ceased paying its debts.
 From the commencement of the bankruptcy (at 00.00 hr on the date of bankruptcy) directors of the debtor company are no longer entitled to: dispose of the debtor's assets, provide security over the debtor's assets, pay its creditors, or enter into any agreements.
-All such rights transfer to the court-selected and court-appointed trustee who then takes control of the entity.

-- The trustee has a wide range of powers including selling assets or continuing the debtor's business (if it is in creditors' interests to do so). - Secured creditors are generally not affected and may continue to enforce their security over secured assets.
+All such rights transfer to the court-selected and court-appointed trustee who then takes control of the entity. - The trustee has a wide range of powers including selling assets or continuing the debtor's business (if it is in creditors' interests to do so). - Secured creditors are generally not affected and may continue to enforce their security over secured assets.
 However, a moratorium for a maximum period of four months may be declared, during which enforcement by a secured creditor is not permitted (unless authorised by the supervisory judge).
 Furthermore, the trustee may set a reasonable deadline for enforcement by a secured creditor, after which the secured creditor's authority to enforce will lapse and the trustee is simultaneously authorised to claim the secured assets and sell them.
 Upon such sale by the trustee, the secured creditor will be entitled to the proceeds after deduction of the bankruptcy costs (which are usually substantial).
 This usually results in the secured creditor receiving a substantially smaller return (if at all) on its outstanding claim.